Hiatal Hernia Surgery In Harris County Texas

 What You Need to Know About Hiatal Hernia Surgery

 Are you struggling with heartburn or acid reflux?
 Have you tried everything to alleviate the symptoms?
-Hiatal Hernia Surgery is a possibility to stop heartburn and acid reflux without having to take heartburn medications.
+A hiatal hernia surgeon can make it possible to stop heartburn and acid reflux without having to take heartburn medications.
 If you are considering hernia surgery or your regular physician has recommended it, we hope you will consider contacting the office of Clifton Thomas, M.D in Harris County, TX.
 Dr. Thomas has a plethora of education and experience on different types of hernia surgery and will do everything possible to make sure your surgery goes smoothly.
 However, before committing to surgery, you should learn everything you can about having a hiatal hernia and what options are available for treatment.
 A hiatal hernia is common in those who are overweight, so you should try a change in diet and exercise regimen before pursuing surgery.
 However, every patient is different, and it is important that you find a treatment that is suitable for you.
 Dr. Thomas is happy to help you learn about hiatal hernia treatment and what is the best route for you.

 A hiatal hernia is when a part of the stomach moves upward into your chest through an opening in the diaphragm, the muscle that is intended to separate the stomach from the chest.
 This opening is called the hiatus, which is why this condition is also called a hiatus hernia.
 This condition can happen to anyone, but it is very common in people who are over 50, pregnant, or overweight.
 If the condition is not causing you any problems, you will probably not need to seek treatment.
 Some symptoms of a hiatal hernia are painful heartburn, vomiting small amounts of food or bitter-tasting fluids, bad breath, burping, feeling bloated, difficulty or pain when swallowing, frequent vomiting, blood in your vomit, pain in your stomach, or general illness that cannot be attributed to another cause.
 A hiatal hernia can be diagnosed with an x-ray of your upper digestive system, an upper endoscopy (the doctor examines the esophagus and stomach with a thin tube with a light and camera inserted down the throat), or an esophageal manometry (measuring the rhythmic muscle contractions in your esophagus when you swallow).
 Some treatments for this condition are changing your eating habits, quitting smoking (if you are a smoker), or medication.
 If none of the medications or lifestyle changes have helped, you are ready to investigate surgery.
 Hiatal hernia surgery is when the doctor fixes the hiatal hernia by pulling your stomach back into the abdomen and making the opening in the diaphragm (the hiatus) smaller.
 In addition to having plenty of experience with hiatal hernia surgery, Dr. Clifton Thomas is also an expert in surgery to repair gastroesophageal reflux disease (GERD).
 GERD refers to a condition when liquids from the stomach flow back into the esophagus, causing heartburn or pain in the upper chest.
 Dr. Thomas is very experienced in Nissen fundoplication surgery, a procedure where the surgeon creates a sphincter at the bottom of the esophagus which will prevent fluids from backing up in the esophagus.
 Finally, after having hernia surgery, you can typically expect to go home in 2 to 3 days, return to work in 3 to 6 weeks, being able to eat what you want in 6 weeks, and recovering from other side effects such as bloating, burping, farting, and difficulty swallowing in a few months.